A hands-on approach to muscle pain and migraines

 “I think it’s important to understand that most basically osteopathic manipulative treatment, or OMT, involves human touch,” says Dr. Joseph Vogelgesang, family medicine physician and doctor of osteopathic medicine at Aurora Wiselives Center in Wauwatosa.
 “Not everyone may be comfortable with that.
 We have a whole set of different techniques or types of hands-on treatment that we tailor to the patient’s condition and needs.”

 OMT is often used for conditions involving joint pain, muscle pain or migraines.
-However, the treatment can help on a broad range of issues including, but not limited to, pregnancy-related symptoms, irritable bowel syndrome, and acid reflux.
+However, the treatment can help with a broad range of issues including, but not limited to, pregnancy-related symptoms, irritable bowel syndrome and acid reflux.

 Doctors of osteopathic medicine receive special training in how they view patient conditions and treatment.
 While they attend four years of post-graduate medical training, they are also trained in other medical practices like OMT.

-Each DO practices a little differently so different DOs may treat the same condition slightly differently.
-Oftentimes in their assessment and treatment.
+Each DO practices a little differently.
+Different DOs may treat the same condition slightly different such as their assessment and treatment.
 They may look at other areas of the body in addition to where the patient is experiencing symptoms.